quasur/GaBSe/README.md

 Designed to use .fits data from DES SVA1 GOLD data release

 Files and purposes:
+CLUSTERS REPORT.pdf - The report written about the results of this project.

 colourGraphing.py - plots colour magnitude diagrams of data exported from datasetToNumpyConverter.py

 Counts in Cells.py - The main set of code that runs counts in cells on the DES data.
 Capable of running on a few regions of the sky, modifiable in the first 40 lines of code to run on any given region of sky at any given cell size.
 Exports graphs to the graphs folder, graph file names, titles and axes labels are not changed and may not be appropriate for what is being shown.